Efficient Algorithm for Sparse Fourier Transform of Generalized $q$-ary Functions: Appendix

-For the next step, we will analyze the density evolution of the peeling decoder~\cite{guruswami2006ldpc}.
-Let $\mathcal{N}_{e}^{\ell}$ be the \textit{directed neighborhood} of edge $e$ with depth $\ell$, which can be written as $e_1, e_2, \cdots e_{\ell}, e \neq e_1$, an example of which can be seen in Fig. \ref{fig:neighborhood}.
 Given the local cycle-free neighborhood $\mathcal{N}_{e}^{2i}$ of an edge $e = (v, c')$, we can find the probability $p_{c,i}$ that $e$ is present after $i$ iterations as: where $[C] = \{1,\ldots,C\} $.
 This can further be approximated as: due to the Poisson distribution of the check nodes~\cite{shokrollahi2004ldpc}.
 It is possible to choose $\{\eta_c\}_{c \in [C]}$ such that $p_{c, i}$ converges to 0 for all $c$.
 Table 1 of~\cite{li2015spright} gives the values of $\eta$ needed for convergence for a certain value of $C$.
 In our case, it is possible to find similar values of $\eta_c$ that cause convergence.

-Then, let $\mathcal{T}_i$ be the event that for every edge $e$ the neighborhood $\mathcal{N}_{e}^{2i}$ is a tree, and let $Z_i$ be the number of edges that are still not peeled after iteration $i$, such that $Z_i = \sum_{c' \in [C]} \sum_e Z_i^{e_{c'}}$, where $Z_{i}^{e_{c'}} = \mathbbm{1}\{\text{Edge }e\text{ in group } c' \text{ is not peeled}\}$.
+Then, let $\mathcal{T}_i$ be the event that for every edge $e$ the neighborhood $\mathcal{N}_{e}^{2i}$ is a tree, and let $Z_i$ be the number of edges that are still not peeled after iteration $i$, such that $Z_i = \sum_{c = 1}^C \sum_e Z_i^{e_{c'}}$, where $Z_{i}^{e_{c'}} = \mathbbm{1}\{\text{Edge }e\text{ in group } c' \text{ is not peeled}\}$.
 Then, the expected number of edges not peeled can be written as:

+This shows that, given that the neighborhoods are all trees, we can terminate the peeling operation for an arbitrarily small number of edges left: $Z_i < \epsilon S\sum_{c=1}^Cp_{c,i} $.
+We show in Lemma \ref{tree-neighborhood} that the probability all neighborhoods $\mathcal{N}_e^{2i}$ are trees increases as $S$ increases.
+We can show that the difference between the expectation and the expectation conditioned on the tree assumption can be made arbitrarily small: \begin{lemma} (Adapted from Lemma 10 of~\cite{pedarsani2017phasecode}) For some $\epsilon > 0$ and sufficiently large $S$, there exists a peeling iteration $i$ that satisfies \end{lemma} \begin{proof} We denote $Z_i^c$ as $SZ_i^{e_c},$ or the number of edges connected to check nodes in group $c$ on iteration $i.$ Due to linearity of expectation, we can write $\mathbb{E}[Z_i^c] = S\mathbb{E}[Z_i^{e_c}].$